aiscend-research/smallholder-irrigation-dataset/src/features/README.md

 ## Downloading Features

 > **Note:** This module downloads dense Sentinel-2 mosaics for irrigation-labeled sites via Google Earth Engine.
-The pipeline is built for 2016–2025, supporting cloud/shadow filtering and NDVI/EVI/NDWI extraction across time.
+The pipeline supports data from 2016–2025, with cloud/shadow filtering, NDVI/EVI/NDWI extraction, and custom pseudo-L2A quality masks by using L1C data.

 To download features, we first load in all the irrigated images and their (lat, lon, date, ID) data from `data/labels/labeled_surveys/random_sample/latest_irrigation_table.csv`.
 Then for each image, we generate a time series of images at the same location, with the middle of the time series being the date of the labeled image.